Balloon (2018 film): Development

 The director was Michael Herbig, who had prepared the film for six years.
 He had already met Günter Wetzel, a former GDR refugee, a few years before, who had told him the story of his escape.
 In 1978, Wetzel and a former colleague came up with the idea of crossing the GDR border in a self-made hot-air balloon.
 As early as 1980, a film about the same event was produced by Disney under the title Night Crossing, which premiered in 1982.
 When Herbig watched this, he was Frank Strelzyk's age.

 Herbig stated that an attempt had been made to acquire the remake rights, and it had turned out that both families had sold their story "skin and hair".
 He showed the contracts to various lawyers, who advised him against further efforts.
-Finally, Herbig was able to establish contact with Disney through Roland Emmerich.
+Finally, Herbig could establish contact with Disney through Roland Emmerich.
 Herbig signed consulting contracts with the Strelzyk and Wetzel families, without whose blessing he would not have made the film.
 Herbig financed the film through herbXfilm with 700,000 euros.
 In addition, the film received funding from the Medienboard Berlin-Brandenburg for the same amount, and 1.25 million euros from FilmFernsehFonds Bayern.
 The German Film Fund granted a production subsidy of 2,049,800 euros, the Central German Media Fund 150,000 euros and the Film Funding Agency 650,000 euros.
 The film was herbXfilm's first co-produced with StudioCanal and SevenPictures.

 In NDR Info, Krischan Koch explains that Herbig strives for authenticity down to the smallest details in his film.
 Nevertheless, Ballon was not a film about state security and political oppression in the GDR.
 Rather, Herbig focuses on the drama of the escape.
-Norbert Koch-Klaucke also noted in the Berliner Zeitung that after the successful escape, real life wrote a completely different script for the two families, which the film does not show: "A new drama begins.
+Norbert Koch-Klaucke also noted in the Berliner Zeitung that after the successful escape, real-life wrote a completely different script for the two families, which the film does not show: "A new drama begins.
 After the successful escape, which made headlines in the West and embarrassed the GDR worldwide, the two families are now feeling the vengeance of the SED state.
 They are being persecuted by the Stasi in the west."
-On the one hand, they wanted to persuade the families to return to the GDR, on the other hand, according to the Stasi files, Mielke's spy system initiated the operational process "Pear" immediately after the spectacular balloon escape in order to make life in the West a hell for the balloon refugees.
+On the one hand, they wanted to persuade the families to return to the GDR, on the other hand, according to the Stasi files, Mielke's spy system initiated the operational process "Pear" immediately after the spectacular balloon escape to make life in the West a hell for the balloon refugees.